etlegacy/etlegacy-docs/hudeditor.rst

 Once selected, the component outline color change to yellow and it gain the focus for customization.

-When 2 or more components are stacked under the same cursor position, it is possible to do multiple left mouse buton click to select the differents components.
+When 2 or more components are stacked under the same cursor position, it is possible to do multiple left click with mouse to select the differents components.

 Components selection panel
 """"""""""""""""""""""""""